 Experience is a key element of negotiations.
 Our consultants have negotiated hundreds of cell site leases for private landlords and can apply this knowledge to help you.
 We also know what terms should be avoided in leases, how to modify them or remove them.
 After reviewing so many contracts, we are fully prepared to negotiate any unique situations that may arise in an agreement.

 Why is a Lease Valuable?

 According to AT&T’s 2016 earnings published to the SEC and the AT&T Investor Relations website, their profit that year yielded $16.9 billion of free cash flow (pure profit).
 That is $46 million daily profit using cell sites on properties.
-Add in Verizon’s $13.6 billion in profit (and we haven’t even included smaller carriers’ profits — T-Mobile and Sprint) and you can begin to see why a property is extremely valuable for wireless carriers: it allows them to maintain a wireless system that earns them billions of dollars in profit.
+Add in Verizon’s $13.6 billion in profit (and we haven’t even included smaller carriers’ profits — T-Mobile and Sprint) and you can begin to see why a property like yours is extremely valuable to wireless carriers: it allows them to maintain a wireless system that earns them billions of dollars in profit.

 An Essential Gear in Daily Communications

 Carriers receive tens of thousands of contracts every year from property owners interested in becoming wireless landlords, but most of those properties do not have the right characteristics for cell site placement.
 At the beginning of the design process, RF design engineers control the entire cell site placement process.
 Through computer modeling, information regarding trees, buildings, hills, roads, malls, population concentrations, topology, and many other important population and morphology databases is fed into the signal propagation programs (called Prediction Tools).
 Then, coverage predictions are generated.
 These are generally quite accurate, but they require two important assumptions at every location—precise location and height.